Khmer nationalism: Khmer Rouge

 Vietnamese defense minister General Võ Nguyên Giáp underestimated the tenacity of the Khmer Rouge, however, and was obliged to commit an additional 58,000 reinforcements in December.
 On 6 January 1978, Giap's forces began an orderly withdrawal from Cambodian territory.
 The Vietnamese apparently believed they had "taught a lesson" to the Cambodians, but Pol Pot proclaimed this a "victory" even greater than that of 17 April 1975.
 For several years, the Vietnamese government sought in vain to establish peaceful relations with the KR regime.
 But the KR leaders were intent on war.
 Behind this seeming insanity clearly lay the assumption that China would support the KR militarily in such a conflict.

 Faced with growing Khmer Rouge belligerence, the Vietnamese leadership decided in early 1978 to support internal resistance to the Pol Pot regime, with the result that the Eastern Zone became a focus of insurrection.
 War hysteria reached bizarre levels within Democratic Kampuchea.
 In May 1978, on the eve of So Phim's Eastern Zone uprising, Radio Phnom Penh declared that if each Cambodian soldier killed thirty Vietnamese, only 2 million troops would be needed to eliminate the entire Vietnamese population of 50 million.
 It appears that the leadership in Phnom Penh was seized with immense territorial ambitions, i.e., to recover Kampuchea Krom, the Mekong Delta region, which they regarded as Khmer territory.

 Massacres of ethnic Vietnamese and of their sympathizers by the Khmer Rouge intensified in the Eastern Zone after the May revolt.
 In November, Vorn Vet led an unsuccessful coup d'état.
 There were now tens of thousands of Cambodian and Vietnamese exiles on Vietnamese territory.

 New Era of Cambodian Society

-In 2018, Hun Sen and the ruling party of Cambodian People's Party had won all 125 seats in the National Assembly after its election in 2018 Cambodian general election to become the new era of one-party rule of all Cambodia like most of the former French Indochina including Vietnam and Laos with both ruling parties in 1975 starting with Lao People's Revolutionary Party and the Communist Party of Vietnam to maintain peace, security and development.
-Like Cambodia, the CPP has its Khmer nationalism which controlled the entire country and its population with King Norodom Sihamoni in Phnom Penh.
-In June 2020, the Cambodian People's Party headquarters was officially inaugurated for its entire generation for all Cambodian citizens.
+In 2018, Hun Sen and the ruling party of Cambodian People's Party won all 125 seats in the National Assembly after the election.
+This became the new era of one-party rule in Cambodia, as in most of the former French Indochina including Vietnam and Laos, with both ruling parties, the Lao People's Revolutionary Party and the Communist Party of Vietnam, taking power in 1975.
+The CPP advocates for Khmer nationalism and rules with King Norodom Sihamoni in Phnom Penh.
+In June 2020, the Cambodian People's Party headquarters was officially inaugurated.